cloud-66-internal/help.cloud66.com/_maestro/references/nginx.md

 There are two ways for you to create a custom Nginx 50X error page:

-1. Using a static page on you own server
+1. Using a static page on your own server
     - Make your custom error page (for example `50x.html`) available in your container (for example in `/usr/app`), and simply mount this folder to the host (for example with `/var/containers:/usr/app`).
 The path used in the next step would then be `/var/containers/50x.html`
     - Customize your Nginx configuration and replace the 50X.html location block with following: